enzorva/github_activity/README.md

 - The GitHub API has rate limits.
 If you exceed the limit, you may need to wait before making additional requests.
 - The script only fetches public events.
 Private events are not accessible via the GitHub Events API.

+## Source
+This project is based on the [GitHub User Activity](https://roadmap.sh/projects/github-user-activity) project.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.